stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 f 1/1 2/2 3/3
 ```

-We will implement the minimal functionality required for the chalet model with the following assumptions and constraints on the scope of the loader:
+The minimal functionality required for the chalet model will be implemented, with the following assumptions and constraints on the scope of the loader:

 * Face primitives are assumed to be triangles.

 * Only the above commands will be supported, others are silently ignored.

-* The OBJ format specifies material descriptors that specify texture properties (amongst other features) however we will hard-code the texture image in the demo.
+* The OBJ format specifies material descriptors that specify texture properties (amongst other features) however the texture image will be hard-coded in the demo.

 ### Vertex Data